 Monitoring reports must identify instances of noncompliance with federal, state and Agency requirements, and provide recommendations for corrective action and program quality enhancements.

-A must establish timelines for the completion of corrective action plans that are based on the severity of the deficiency.
-The Contractor and subcontractor must coordinate to ensure implementation of corrective actions.
-Each Contractor has local flexibility in establishing a resolution process for coordinating the implementation of the plans with the subcontractor, but may at its discretion, model such a process after the rules at 40 TAC §802.65.
+A Grantee’s subgrantee (subrecipient) must establish timelines for the completion of corrective action plans that are based on the severity of the deficiency.
+The Grantee and subgrantee must coordinate to ensure implementation of corrective actions.
+Each Grantee has local flexibility in establishing a resolution process for coordinating the implementation of the plans with the subgrantee, but may at its discretion, model such a process after the rules at 40 TAC § 802.65.

 Monitoring reports must be provided to the governing board.
-Upon request, copies must be provided to the .
+Upon request, copies must be provided to the Agency.

-Authority:
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.332(d)

+TxGMS: “Sub-Grantee Monitoring and Management”

-40 TAC §802.86
+40 TAC § 802.86

-Last Update: April 1, 2014
+Last Update: October 1, 2023